mehmetgir/ip-range-calculator/README.md

 ## Example

-If you want to calculate the IP range for the network address `10.62.12.0/23`, you can use the following code:
+If you want to calculate the IP Subnet for the network address `10.62.12.0/23`, you can use the following code:

     import socket
     import struct

-    def get_ip_range(network_address):
+    def get_ip_subnet(network_address):
         """
-        Calculates the IP range for a given network address.
+        Calculates the IP Subnet for a given network address.

         Args:
             network_address (str): The network address in CIDR notation (e.g., '10.62.12.0/23').